 Economic and Trade Policy Directions

-Whilst the agriculture sector and tourism have traditionally accounted for significant employment and GDP growth, financial services and mining and resources investment have increasingly become leading contributors to economic growth as Caribbean countries respond to the need of diversifying their economies.
-This has in part been in an effort to offset the vulnerabilities of small island states to fluxes in global economic activity and subsequent tourism flows.
+Whilst the agriculture sector and tourism have traditionally accounted for significant employment and GDP growth, financial services and mining and resources investment have increasingly become leading contributors to economic growth.
+Caribbean countries have recognised the need to diversify their economies in part to offset the vulnerabilities of small island states to fluctuations in global economic activity and subsequent tourism flows.

 CARICOM member states - with the exception of Haiti and the Bahamas – are party to the CARICOM Single Market and Economy (CSME), which is designed to strengthen foreign investment and enhance export opportunities for participating countries.
 Key intended outcomes of the CSME include the free movement of goods, services, capital and people and a common trade policy.
 It is also mandated to assist in the harmonisation of company and intellectual property laws as well as managing macro-economic issues including the coordination of exchange rate and interest rate policies.
-These objectives are intended to stimulate long term economic development and improve living standards.
+These objectives are intended to stimulate long-term economic development and improve living standards.
+However, there has been limited progress in the implementation of CSME objectives in recent years.

-Whilst Australia-Caribbean two way trade is relatively low, with the balance generally in Australia's favour, it is growing modestly.
-In 2011-12, Australia's total merchandise trade with member countries of the Caribbean Community (CARICOM) was valued at around A$59 million.
+Whilst Australia-Caribbean two way trade is relatively low, it is growing modestly.
+In 2013, Australia's total merchandise trade with member countries of the Caribbean Community (CARICOM) was valued at around A$67 million.
 Australia's major exports to the Caribbean include meat (excluding beef) and cheese.
 Australia's imports from the Caribbean include essential oils and perfumes and alcoholic beverages.
-Trinidad and Tobago is Australia's major trading partner in the Caribbean with two-way merchandise trade around A$24 million in 2012 (exports A$18 million, imports A$6 million).
+Trinidad and Tobago is Australia's major trading partner in the Caribbean with two-way merchandise trade around A$26 million in 2013 (exports A$16 million, imports A$10 million).
 Further information can be found at individual country fact sheets.

 The Caribbean region is growing as a destination for Australian foreign direct investment.
-While investment in the oil and gas sector by companies such as BHP Billiton accounts for a large proportion of the traditional direct investment, there is growing investment in other sectors such as aluminium-hulled fast sea vessels, patrol boats, mining sector services and manufacturing.
+While investment in the oil and gas sector by companies such as BHP Billiton accounts for a large proportion of the traditional direct investment, there are potential investment opportunities in mining, education, services and engineering/infrastructure.
+Opportunities also exist in the Caribbean related to communication, transport and public utilities including environment and health care management.

 Possible niche trade opportunities for Australian exporters include: